tychobrailleur/hn-stats/README.md

 Using mongoid.
 Stats are held in the `Stat` model, which also embeds the posts (`Post` model) used for the stats.

+### Mocking Web Service

+I am using a mocked version of the api to avoid hammering the real site when testing.
+This mocked service is a Sinatra app that returns a static version of the HN API output.

 ### TODO